aNap73/Eat-Da-Burger/README.md

 This design pattern is a bit trickey to set up and get used to at first, but it has a TON of advantages, of which two strong ones are it's flexibility and ease of maintenance.

-I also had some fun making the 3d model for the spinning burger.
-I'll get more use out of it as it's pretty detailed and moduler.
+I also had some fun making the 3d model for the spinning burger. :D

 #### Home Grown ORM's